JarateKing/dotfiles/readme.md

 For the most part these dotfiles can be installed on windows as well, by cloning this repo into the user's home directory.
 Not everything is guaranteed to work, however.

 Emacs on windows usually looks for `.emacs.d` in `%APPDATA%` rather than in the user's home directory.
-The easy way around this is with a symlink: `mklink "%APPDATA%/.emacs.d" "C:\Users\usernamehere\.emacs.d"`.
+The easy way around this is with a symlink: `mklink "%AppData%\.emacs.d" "%UserProfile%\.emacs.d"`.
+Similar must be done for neovim: `mklink "%LocalAppData%\nvim" "%UserProfile%\.config\nvim"`.

 ### Modifying